-- Don’t ever ask someone to do something you won’t do yourself — Pretty self-explanatory, but important to remember.
-You’re never too big, important and highly-paid to do the things you expect your team to do.
+- Don’t ask someone to do something you won’t do yourself — You’re never too big, or important to do the things you expect your team to do.

 - Remain calm.
 They are not shooting at you. — There’s nothing worth getting overly excited about in the business world.
 They won’t be armed at the next meeting and, even if you screw up royally, the world will revolve around the sun tomorrow.

-- Get there the first with the most — Attributed to Civil War General Nathan Bedford Forrest, this is a doctrine that’s even more applicable today.
-When faced with an opportunity or a problem, bring everything you’ve got and in a hurry.
-You can always send some of the extra back, but once you’re engaged in a business problem it’s sometimes hard to add additional resources to the engagement.
+- Get there the first with the most — When faced with an opportunity or a problem, bring everything you’ve got.
+You can always send some of the extra back, but once you’re engaged in a business problem it’s hard to add additional resources without adding confusion.

 - Always be the dumbest person on the team — Hire smarter people than you and surround yourself with the smartest people you can.
 “If we hire people bigger than ourselves, we will become a company of giants,” said the legendary David Ogilvy.

-- Only associate with people with positive attitudes — Life’s too short to hang out with negative people.
+- Only associate with people with positive attitudes — Life’s too short.
 Spread doom and gloom somewhere else, just not around me.

-- Large quantities of failure is the key ingredient to success — The only way to generate big wins is to try hard and a lot.
+- Failure is the key ingredient to success — The only way to generate big wins is to try hard and a lot.
 There’s no such thing as guaranteed success.
 As a direct response marketer, over 99.8% of everything I’ve ever done has failed.
 I’m OK with it and learned from each failure.

-- Make a decision with 70% information, even if it’s the wrong decision — There’s no such thing as 100% certainty and even waiting for Pareto’s 80% may delay you too long.
+- Make a decision with 70% information — There’s no such thing as 100% certainty.
+Even waiting for Pareto’s 80% may delay you too long.
 Get enough information and go with your gut.

-- Always understand the mission — You have to know what success looks like and the mission objective before going.
-You can’t plan adequately without knowing what you want to achieve.
+- Always understand the mission — You have to know what success looks like and the mission objective before starting.
+Planning is impossible otherwise.

 - There’s no such thing as stupid questions, only stupid people who don’t ask questions — A saying I learned from my years at International Masters Publishers.
-So true.
+I never tire of questions.